 File quarantine is a feature of Mac OS X introduced in Leopard.
 It is explained very well in Apple Support article HT3662, but here’s the gist of it: when you download a potentially dangerous file using a quarantine-aware application (such as Safari or Mail), that file will be “quarantined.”
 When you try to open it, the OS will warn you and ask if you really want to open it.
 Obviously, if you see this warning when trying to open something you didn’t think was an application – for example, if you thought the file was a song in MP3 format or a picture in JPEG format – you probably shouldn’t open it.

 In Snow Leopard, quarantine was expanded to also check for trojans.
 Quarantine now uses a technology Apple has quietly named XProtect to scan downloads for known malware.
-The list of recognized trojans has been expanded several times from the original two (RSPlug and iServices) included in 10.6.0, and as of Security Update 2011-003, new malware definitions are downloaded daily.
+The list of recognized trojans has been expanded many times from the original two (RSPlug and iServices) included in 10.6.0, and as of Security Update 2011-003, new malware definitions are downloaded daily, when available.
 If you try to open a quarantined file that is actually a trojan, you will get a very different and scarier warning that tells you the application is malware.

 Any of Apple’s applications that allow you to download support quarantine.
 However, results are more mixed with third-party applications.
 Some will support quarantine and some will not.
 Especially when using peer-to-peer file sharing programs, which are one of the biggest vectors for malware, I strongly advise testing support for quarantine.
 Download an application from a trusted source, and if you can open it without a quarantine warning, you know that the program that downloaded it does not support quarantine and could provide malware with a backdoor into your system by letting it sneak past quarantine.

 There are many web sites that will tell you how to turn these “annoying” warnings off.
 I strongly recommend that you do no such thing, as this can also give malware a way to sneak onto your system.
-Although this system has its flaws – recent variants of known trojans have proven able to slip past quarantine for a day or so, until Apple issues an update for their malware definitions – it is nonetheless an important security feature.
+Although this system has its flaws – sometimes not receiving updates in as timely a fashion as would be desired – it is nonetheless an important security feature.